chharvey/counterpoint/docs/spec/notation.md

 When the compiler detects an illegal declaration or assignment, an assignment error is raised.

 2200.
 A general assignment error not covered by one of the following cases.
 2201.
-The validator encountered a duplicate variable declaration.
-2202.
-The validator encountered a duplicate type declaration.
+The validator encountered a duplicate declaration.
 2210.
 A reassignment of a fixed variable was attempted.